au-williams/discord-bot/readme.md

   });
   ```

+  _Listeners are used to handle actions.
+The property key is a Discord event or an interaction from the `Interactions<object>` variable.
+The property value is a `Listener` object that will be executed when the property key is emitted by Discord.
 Listeners that only set a function can use the function as the value and it will be wrapped in a Listener by the framework automatically.
-You can use an array to define multiple Listeners for a single key.
-There are many setters you can use which were made to reduce the amount of code needed to write complex functionality:
+You can use an array to define multiple Listener values for a single property key.
+You can customize the Listener with the following setters ..._

   | Setters                | Required | Purpose                                                             |
   | ---------------------- | -------- | ------------------------------------------------------------------- |